Warner Center 2035

 In taking it over the finish line, Blumenfield ensured that the plan would be the cleanest and greenest in the City.
-Warner Center is already becoming a magnet for new, green jobs—some 40,000 of them.
+Warner Center is already becoming a magnet for new green jobs.

 It is a transit oriented plan, that embraces the LA River, with 30 million square feet of new non-residential space, and some 32 million square feet of new residential space.
 The plan will help make the West Valley a world class destination for investment.

 Blumenfield worked to secure guarantees that the Village at Westfield Topanga project would be completed prior to the end of 2015.
 The Village, a transit and pedestrian oriented project built in keeping the spirit of the plan, was completed ahead of schedule in September 2015.
 It has quickly become a popular destination.